jdecoster/RoutingExtraBundle/README.md

 # RoutingExtraBundle

-Provides a `debug:router:role` command which extends `debug:rouer` with extra information about required security ROLES set in the access_map.
+Provides a `debug:router:role` command which extends `debug:router` with extra information about required security ROLES set in the access_map.

 Installation